Flu jabs in England face disruption from vaccine shortage

 This year’s seasonal flu programme in England is due to start this month and is set to be the largest in the country’s history, as the country prepares to deal with the pandemic alongside a normal flu season.

-Health Secretary Sajid Javid has previously urged everyone eligible to get the flu jab, with it being offered for free to more than 35 million people.
+Health secretary Sajid Javid has previously urged everyone eligible to get the flu jab, with it being offered for free to more than 35 million people.
 This includes all secondary school students this winter, according to the government.

 The Department of Health and Social Care have been contacted by The Independent for comment.